Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 ists that deﬁnes which differently named elements of PortInterfaces correlate with each other.

-#@SECTION: 2.
-For each such pair, the values of the PortInterface.isService attributes are
+ 2. For each such pair, the values of the PortInterface.isService attributes are

 identical.